 In 2014 we modernized the DLV infrastructure, moving it to virtual machines at our Palo Alto datacenter, because it was running on very old hardware and an old OS.
 We also did an assessment and created a proposed plan for gradually decommissioning the DLV, which will be socialized throughout the DNS community in 2015.
 We currently have about 2,800 working zones that can be validated through the DLV.

 In 2014 ISC became one of the Anchor Probe sites for the RIPE NCC Atlas project.

 ISC operates one of the AS112 servers.
-The network of AS112 servers absorb leaked advertisements for what are supposed to be private RFC1918 addresses, reducing the load on the rest of the DNS infrastructure.
+The network of AS112 servers absorbs leaked advertisements for what are supposed to be private RFC1918 addresses, reducing the load on the rest of the DNS infrastructure.

-Jim Martin, our Director of Operations has been the volunteer NOC Team Lead for the IETF for the past 15 years.
-Jim spends a substantial amount of his time in planning, establishing and running the conference and hotel IP network for every IETF meeting.
+Jim Martin, our Director of Operations, has been the volunteer NOC Team Lead for the IETF for the past 15 years.
+Jim spends a substantial amount of his time in planning, establishing, and running the conference and hotel IP network for every IETF meeting.
 He and his team of volunteers create a rapid-deployment event network consisting of an extensive wireless deployment (>100 access points), multiple IPv4 and IPv6 BGP peerings over anything from a DS3 to a 100G experimental link, for about 1500 of the most demanding users on the planet … the people that design the way the Internet works.
 In 2014 Jim established and worked in the NOC for the 89th IETF in London, the 90th IETF in Toronto, and the 91st IETF in Honolulu, and scouted future possible locations for the IETF.